ray-project/ray/doc/source/ray-air/computer-vision.rst

 deploy a model to an endpoint and make predictions over the Internet.

 Deployments use :ref:`HTTP adapters <serve-http>` to define how HTTP messages are converted to model inputs.
-For example, :func:`~ray.serve.http_adapters.json_to_ndarray` converts HTTP messages like:
+For example, :func:`~ray.serve.http_adapters.json_to_ndarray` converts HTTP messages like this:

 .. code-block::

     {"array": [[1, 2], [3, 4]]}

-To a NumPy ndarrays like:
+To NumPy ndarrays like this:

 .. code-block::